jsoverson/gitfaq/contents/articles/how-do-i-update-my-repository.md

 This performs the same as above, but using `rebase` instead of `merge`.

-(See also "What is the difference between fetch and pull" for more details)
+(See also [What is the difference between fetch and pull](http://gitfaq.org/articles/what-is-the-difference-between-fetch-and-pull.html) for more details)